GollyTicker/Mini-LISP/README.md

 A mini-LISP interpreter in C++ which itself implements a larger LISP.
 Inspired by [The Roots of LISP](http://languagelog.ldc.upenn.edu/myl/llog/jmc.pdf).

-*TODO*: make note on the fact, that the implementation is not exactly like gnu clisp etc. implementations.
+*TODO*: make note on the fact, that the implementation is not exactly like gnu clisp etc. implementations. and the reason and purpose of this impl.

 The C++ implements a mini-LISP interpreter consisting of:
 * `quote`